Angular2Guy/AngularPortfolioMgr/README.md

 * The scrolling Dateline chart is added to show how a portfolio evolves over time.
 * Support for a separate Api Key pair for each user is implemented to support the import/update for the quotes.
 * The User Api Keys are encrypted with Tink.
+* Architecture support with Spring Modulith and 2 modules

 The current state of the project is that a multi user portfolio management is implemented and is ready for use.